silanluetan40882407/kas/README.md

 Fixed critical bug in main module - build 339
 Added new feature for better user experience Refactored code for better maintainability - 998
+Added new feature for better user experience - update 26